pdrohm/stock-alert/README.md

 3. **Set Alerts**: Set price alerts for the stocks in your watchlist.
 4. **Receive Notifications**: Get notified when the stock price crosses your set threshold.
 5. **Logout**: Use the logout button to end your session.

+## P.S

+### Auth0

+The Auth0 login functionality is currently not working as expected on Android.
+To save time, a dummy login has been implemented for Android users while working on a custom Auth0 login page.
+This is a temporary measure during the evaluation phase for a job application.
+For iOS users, the Auth0 login button should work as intended.
+Thank you for your understanding.

 ## License